Proctor Speedway/Amsoil Speedway

 CHASSIS AND WHEEL BASE

 - Any American made full-framed car, with a minimum of 108-inch wheelbase.
-(Tolerance 1”)
+(Tolerance 1” side to side)

 - No four wheel drives, no front wheel drives.